Over the years, Twitter has only gotten stricter with their Twitter unfollow policies as a measure to curb aggressive behavior on the platform.

 - Every reliable Twitter tool will use Twitter authentication to login without asking for a password or username.
 If the third-party apps ask for your Twitter username or password, then you must refrain from using it.

 - A Twitter compliant tool should not allow follow-unfollow on the platform.

 - Some Twitter tools allow automatically adding followers/ buying followers/ selling free followers.
 Twitter prohibits such third-party apps.
 Reliable Twitter tools do not allow buying or selling of followers.

 - Any Twitter tool that allows automated actions like automated DMs or automated follow/unfollow is a definite no-no. If you want to trust an app in the long-term, make sure they do not permit any automated features.

-Given the circumstances, your Twitter account is safest if you unfollow each Twitter account from the Twitter app itself.
-To protect your Twitter account and prevent any potential account suspension, we provide safer tools to unfollow at Circleboom, which are fully compliant with Twitter rules of services.
-We display the “visit” button for the profiles that let you visit their profile and proceed with your follow/unfollow request on Twitter.
+Given the circumstances, your Twitter account is safest if you unfollow each Twitter account from the Twitter app itself and don’t make a follow churn.
+To protect your Twitter account and prevent any potential account suspension, we recommend you use Twitter.
+But if you need to see your Twitter analytics then you can use Circleboom.
+Circleboom is fully compliant with the Twitter rules of services.

 - Search accounts by using the grid power search.
 With this feature, you can filter accounts by location, language, keywords, hashtags, and usernames.

 Keeping your Twitter running, secure, and safe from Twitter’s API is the best way forward in the long-term.
 Circleboom has passed every Twitter test and has stayed ahead in strictly keeping up with all the Twitter policies.

 You can also use the app to manage other aspects of your Twitter like publishing, deleting tweets, retweet, and analytics, etc.